It is very important for both adults and teenagers to understand the risks associated with drugged driving.

 Preventing car accidents caused by prescription drug use

 If you are the parent of a teenager learning to drive, you should ensure that they understand that they understand the risks associated with drugged driving.
 Older adults should discuss whether or not they can drive safely after using a prescription drug.

-If you have been injured by a drugged driver, you should discuss your rights with an experienced St. Louis car wreck lawyer.
+If you have been injured by a drugged driver, you should discuss your rights with an experienced St. Louis car accident lawyer.